 1. Get your beauty sleep.

-Your body is regulated by your circadian rhythm, which regulates one of the body's most important hormones: melatonin.
+Your body is regulated by your circadian rhythm2, which regulates one of the body's most important hormones: melatonin.
 Melatonin influences your body weight, reproduction, and hair growth and helps your body know when to sleep and wake up.
-One of the most important roles melatonin plays in skin health is its ability to protect it from UV radiation.
+One of the most important roles melatonin plays in skin health3 is its ability to protect it from UV radiation.
 In fact, melatonin has been shown to be a stronger scavenger of free radicals than vitamin C or vitamin E, which are both often used to treat cellular damage.
-As an antioxidant, melatonin has a protective role against UVB skin damage and can block free radical damage, decrease inflammation, and stimulate the formation of other potent antioxidants in the body such as glutathione and superoxide dismutase.
+As an antioxidant, melatonin has a protective role4 against UVB skin damage and can block free radical damage, decrease inflammation, and stimulate the formation of other potent antioxidants in the body such as glutathione and superoxide dismutase.
 Translation: Getting quality sleep every night helps block the damaging effects of UV rays.

 2. Eat the rainbow.

 UV exposure and other environmental factors can quickly deplete your skin's innate antioxidant reserve.
 As a result, cellular and DNA damage is created, and this increases your risk of developing melanoma and non-melanoma skin cancer.
 Eating foods rich in antioxidants like collards, strawberries, kale (which all contain plenty of vitamin C); avocados, dark-green leafy vegetables, salmon, nuts (great sources of vitamin E); carrots, squash, sweet potatoes (vitamin A); and romaine lettuce, Swiss chard, spinach (which contain lutein and zeaxanthin) is extremely important.
-These foods have anti-inflammatory, immunomodulatory, and antioxidant properties, which is why they are considered among the most promising group of compounds to be researched and implemented as an ideal cancer-prevention strategy.
+These foods have anti-inflammatory, immunomodulatory,5 and antioxidant properties6, which is why they are considered among the most promising group of compounds to be researched and implemented as an ideal cancer-prevention strategy7.

 3. Get caffeinated.